brandonhellman/mturk-suite/README.md

 Keeps track of all HITs that you work on.
 (Documentation incomplete)

  - Live projected earnings updating when you submit a HIT
+ - See projected earnings for today
+ - See projected earnings this week
- - See projected earnings for today, this week and this month
+ - See projected earnings this month